ayush-tratens/yt-spotify-sync/README.md

 ---

-### Step 4 — Add placeholder icons
+### Step 4 — Customize the icon (optional)

-The extension needs icon files to load.
-Create or copy any PNG images and place them in the `icons/` folder with these exact names:
+The extension comes with default icons in the `icons/` folder.
+If you want to use your own:

+1. Create or download your custom PNG image
+2. Export/resize it in 3 sizes and replace the files in the `icons/` folder:

 ```
 icons/
-  icon16.png
-  icon48.png
-  icon128.png
+  icon16.png   ← 16x16px  (shown in browser toolbar)
+  icon48.png   ← 48x48px  (shown in extensions page)
+  icon128.png  ← 128x128px (shown in Chrome Web Store)
 ```

-Any PNG files will work — Chrome will scale them automatically.
+Free tools to create/resize icons: [favicon.io](https://favicon.io), [canva.com](https://canva.com), or [icoconvert.com](https://icoconvert.com)

 ---